-4.3.1.3 Winter Peak Analysis
+4.3.1.4 Winter Peak Analysis

 The winter peak reliability analysis tests the ability of an electric area to export generation resources to the remainder of PJM during winter peak conditions.
 The winter peak analysis is performed during the System Impact Study phase of the PJM Interconnection Process.
 The facility ratings used in the winter peak analysis are different than the summer peak analysis.
 Further details about the facility ratings can be found in section 2.3.13 of the PJM Manual 14B.
 The contingencies used during this analysis include, NERC category P1, P2, P3, P4, P5, P6, and P7.
 NERC category P0, normal system conditions will also be studied.
-The winter peak study initial target dispatch and ramping limits are listed in Attachment C.3 of PJM manual 14B.
+The winter peak study initial target dispatch and ramping limits are listed in Attachment D-3 of PJM manual 14B.

 The different types of tests performed during the winter peak analysis include Generation Deliverability Test, Load Deliverability test, Normal System (NERC P0) and N-1 (NERC P1) Events, and N-1-1 (NERC P3 and P6) Events.
-Further information about these tests can be found in PJM manual 14B.
+Further information about these tests can be found in sections D-3.2.4 to D-3.2.7 of Attachment D-3 to PJM manual 14B.

-4.3.1.4 Short Circuit Analysis
+4.3.1.5 Short Circuit Analysis